 have to at least pass this amendment.

-1998 Ron Paul 79:11 If we are going to give away $250 million
+If youre going to give away $250 million

 per country for propping up a foreign

-currency or foreign country or
+currency or a foreign country or

 propping up some banks that made